TIC4302/video-streaming-bot/Operation/Readme.md

 ### User guide

+Download all the .py files and put them into the folder you created during the deployment step.

 The bot will take in 2 parameters:

 1. search query : this is the query to search for videos on Youtube website.